mysql/mysql-sys/README.md

 Create a report of the current status of the server for diagnostics purposes.
 Data collected includes (some items depends on versions and settings):

 * The GLOBAL VARIABLES
-* Several sys schema views including metrics or metrics_56
+* Several sys schema views including metrics or equivalent (depending on version and settings)
 * Queries in the 95th percentile
 * Several ndbinfo views for MySQL Cluster
 * Replication (both master and slave) information.